 The ACTT utilises a Performance Management Appraisal System as detailed in Policy 4:09 of the Council's Administrative and Personnel Policies Manual.
 Position descriptions have been developed for all officers.
 Periodic reviews, as well as annual Performance Appraisals, are completed to evaluate officers' performance.
-These annual Performance Appraisals are usually completed one month prior to the end of the anniversary date or contract.
+These annual Performance Appraisals are usually completed at the end of the performance period.